mingrui/blockchain-explored/README.md

 # Blockchain List
-Everything we know about blockchain and cryptocurrency
+Everything we know about blockchain and cryptocurrency, a deep dive

 Made by [mingrui](https://github.com/mingrui) and [yurenji](https://github.com/yurenji)